top of page

 To ensure the safety of all participants:

-• All participants are required to attend a single online introductory one-to-one session (approximately 5 minutes) with the class leader, accompanied on the same screen by a parent or guardian, before starting a course.
+• Except where courses are delivered to an externally established group, all participants are required to attend a single online introductory one-to-one session (approximately 10 minutes) with the class leader, accompanied on the same screen by a parent or guardian, before starting a course.
 This is not required before every session.

 • This meeting is intended to ensure appropriate and safe admission onto the course.
 Course participants are not required to speak during this session if they do not feel comfortable.